1CloudHub/DevCraft-in-a-Box/README.md

 ## About TextOps

-**TextOps** simplifies data extraction from documents using AI-based OCR pipelines.
-It supports formats such as PDFs, scanned images, and structured templates to automate data capture and reduce manual effort.
+At its core, TextOps automates data extraction through advanced AI-based OCR pipelines, supporting diverse inputs such as PDFs, scanned images, and structured templates.
+The platform integrates human-in-the-loop review workflows, ensuring that critical documents undergo expert validation before finalization.
+This combination of AI efficiency and human oversight delivers both speed and accuracy, reducing manual effort while maintaining the highest quality and compliance standards.

 ---